 A limited liability company is organized according to the state laws where it is formed and operated.
 Limited liabilities are governed under state law, and members of the LLC are called members.
-An LLC allows what is known as “pass-through taxation,” where net income of the company pass through the LLC to members who can file on their personal tax returns.
+An LLC allows what is known as “pass-through taxation,” where net income of the company passes through the LLC to members who can file on their personal tax returns.
 LLCs are not taxed federally, but certain states may tax these entities as a partnership or corporation.
-LLCs yield such benefits as no minute recording or annual meetings requirements under an LLC, but members cannot dispense stock.
+LLCs yield such benefits as no minute recording or annual meeting requirements under an LLC, but members cannot dispense stock.

 LLC Member Protection

 Members of an LLC are protected from any debts or liabilities of the LLC.
 This benefit provides more protection than a sole proprietorship, where a person is responsible for debts or liabilities.
 Under an LLC, members are allowed to participate in the operations of the business and delegate tasks to managers.
 All members get the same amount of liability protection regardless of participation levels in an LLC.